skyzh/mini-lsm/mini-lsm-book/src/week2-02-simple.md

 Simple leveled compaction is similar the original LSM paper's compaction strategy.
 It maintains a number of levels for the LSM tree.
 When a level (>= L1) is too large, it will merge all of this level's SSTs with next level.
 The compaction strategy is controlled by 3 parameters as defined in `SimpleLeveledCompactionOptions`.

 * `size_ratio_percent`: lower level number of files / upper level number of files.
 In reality, we should compute the actual size of the files.
 However, we simplified the equation to use number of files to make it easier to do the simulation.
-When the ratio is too high (upper level has too many files), we should trigger a compaction.
+When the ratio is too low (upper level has too many files), we should trigger a compaction.
 * `level0_file_num_compaction_trigger`: when the number of SSTs in L0 is larger than or equal to this number, trigger a compaction of L0 and L1.
 * `max_levels`: the number of levels (excluding L0) in the LSM tree.

-Assume size_ratio_percent=200, max_levels=3, level0_file_num_compaction_trigger=2, let us take a look at the below example.
+Assume size_ratio_percent=200 (Lower level should have 2x number of files as the upper level), max_levels=3, level0_file_num_compaction_trigger=2, let us take a look at the below example.

 Assume the engine flushes two L0 SSTs.
 This reaches the `level0_file_num_compaction_trigger`, and your controller should trigger an L0->L1 compaction.